schlagert/bootstrap/README.md

   Specifies the rough time in milliseconds between two consecutive, active node discovery messages.
 Default is `10000`.

+* `{broadcast_ip, BroadcastAddr :: inet:ip4_address()}`

+  Specifies the address to use for broadcast discovery.
+This parameter is _optional_.
+If not specified `bootstrap` scans all available network interfaces and uses those capable of broadcast.
+This parameter is useful if you want to limit `bootstrap` traffic to a specific subnet.

 * `{multicast_ip, MulticastAddr :: inet:ip4_address()}`

   Specifies the multicast address to be used for node discovery when using